 - Track Cutting: Leaving the designated race course is forbidden.
 A rider must make every effort to stay on the course at all times.
 If forced off the course, riders are expected to slow down and enter at the next safest point.
 A rider can be docked positions or disqualified for cutting the course.

 - Unsportsman-Like Behavior: This includes dirty riding, fighting, profanity, obscene gestures, etc. Violators can be penalized, including disqualification that could include being suspended from AMA-sanctioned events.
 Riders are responsible for the actions of their pit crew and family.
-Please make sure to notify the Racing Staff of unsportsman-like behavior immediately.
+Please make sure to notify the Racing Staff of unsportsmanlike behavior immediately.

-The use of alcohol and/or drugs by participants while riding will absolutely not be tolerated at AMA-sanctioned events.
+- Alcohol/Drugs: The use of alcohol and/or drugs by participants while riding will absolutely not be tolerated at AMA-sanctioned events.